 Personhood is the status of being a person.
 Defining personhood is a controversial topic in philosophy and law, and is closely tied to legal and political concepts of citizenship, equality, and liberty.
 According to law, only a natural person or legal personality has rights, protections, privileges, responsibilities, and legal liability.
 Personhood continues to be a topic of international debate, and has been questioned during the abolition of slavery and the fight for women's rights, in debates about abortion, fetal rights and reproductive rights, in animal rights activism, as well as in debates about corporate personhood.
 Personhood

 Brains & Minds Laura Weed takes us on a tour of the mind/brain controversy.
 In the twentieth century philosophy of mind became one of the central areas of philosophy in the English-speaking world, and so it remains.
 Questions such as the relationship between mind and brain, the nature of consciousness, and how we perceive the world, have come to be seen as crucial in understanding the world.
 Philosophy of Mind: An Overview | Philosophy Now

 Reductionism Descartes held that non-human animals could be reductively explained as automata — De homine, 1662.
-Reductionism can mean either (a) an approach to understanding the nature of complex things by reducing them to the interactions of their parts, or to simpler or more fundamental things or (b) a philosophical position that a complex system is nothing but the sum of its parts, and that an account of it can be reduced to accounts of individual constituents. [ 1 ] This can be said of objects, phenomena, explanation, theories, and meanings. [ 2 ] Reductionism strongly reflects a certain perspective on causality.
+Reductionism is a philosophical position which holds that a complex system is nothing but the sum of its parts, and that an account of it can be reduced to accounts of individual constituents.
+This can be said of objects, phenomena, explanation, theories, and meanings.
+Reductionism strongly reflects a certain perspective on causality.

 Solipsism ( i/ˈsɒlɨpsɪzəm/; from Latin solus, meaning "alone", and ipse, meaning "self") is the philosophical idea that only one's own mind is sure to exist.
 As an epistemological position, solipsism holds that knowledge of anything outside one's own mind is unsure.
 The external world and other minds cannot be known, and might not exist outside the mind.
 As a metaphysical position, solipsism goes further to the conclusion that the world and other minds do not exist.